 - The Requiem that plays when we see the monoliths.

 - Dave getting from the pod back to the ship, without his helmet.
+Even more so in that the scene occured in total silence, just as it would naturally, being as space is a vacuum.

 - The story begins with a tribe of apes who are easy prey for rival tribes, and leopards.
 Then the Monolith teaches them about tools, and the next confrontation goes a lot differently.